rainbowdashlabs/sql-java/docs/02/select.md

 # Select

-The select statement is another very important statement.
+The `SELECT` statement is another very important statement.
 Now that we have inserted data in our tables we want to read them as well.

+The `SELECT` statement always returns a so called result set.
+This set contains all our requested data.
+Notice that altough that it is called a "set", this doesnt man that the results are unique in any way.

 ## Basic select